Past Event

 6. Increase youth and public engagement in climate actions

-7 youth representatives come from the fifth Climate Advocacy Training for Youth (CATY) and Hong Kong Climate Action Network for Youth (HK-CANY) programs, which aim to incubate climate advocacy and action among young people from various backgrounds.
-The participating youth have diverse backgrounds, including university students and young professionals, with expertise in law, physics, green finance, corporate strategy, marketing, climate education, and more.
-The Low Carbon Think-Creation Lab hopes that upon their return to Hong Kong, they will bring back an international perspective and promote climate advocacy work in different sectors.
+7 youth delegates come from the fifth Climate Advocacy Training for Youth (CATY) and Hong Kong Climate Action Network for Youth (HK-CANY) programmes, which aim to incubate climate advocacy and action among young people from various backgrounds.
+The youth delegation has diverse backgrounds, including university students and young professionals, with expertise in law, physics, green finance, corporate strategy, marketing, climate education, and more.
+CCIL hopes that upon their return to Hong Kong, they will bring back an international perspective and promote climate advocacy work in different sectors.

 COP29 Hong Kong Youth Statement on Climate Actions (Full Text): Here